Here's why Trump cares so much about Tuesday's election

 Republicans, meanwhile, are trying to figure out how much distance they should put between themselves and Trump, whose approval rating has bounced around low 40s and high 30s for much of his first months in office.

-They're already worried after a race in Kansas last week.
+They're already worried after the race in Kansas.
 In a district Trump won handily, the Democratic nominee lost but outperformed his party's November showing by 20 percentage points,

 Georgia's 6th Congressional District is not a perfect testbed of national politics.
 It's more Republican, whiter, wealthier, and more educated than the nation as a whole.
 But it may be especially instructive about one key demographic — affluent, college-educated Republicans, who trended away from Trump last year.